-These delicious Pistachio and Chocolate Cookies are made with a whipped butter based dough that is spiked with coconut and roasted pistachio.
-The dough is then stuffed with a salted caramel chocolate for ultra decadence and goo factor.
-Whip these up in no time and take a moment to treat yourself and your loved ones.
+These delicious Pistachio and Chocolate Cookies are made with a whipped butter based dough, spiked with coconut and roasted pistachio.
+The dough is then stuffed with salted caramel chocolate for ultra decadence and goo factor.
+Whip these up in no time and take a moment to treat you and your loved ones.

 If you can’t be bothered faffing around with rolling the dough, I have got you covered.
 This Pistachio, Coconut and Chocolate Cookie Slice is the same recipe but made in to a slice.
 You're welcome!